People vaccinated against Covid-19 can go without masks indoors and outdoors, CDC says

 The science is clear, too, for unvaccinated people, Walensky said: "You remain at risk of mild or severe illness, of death, or spreading the disease to others.
 You should still mask and you should get vaccinated right away."

-But once someone is fully vaccinated, she said, "you can shed your mask."
+But once someone is fully vaccinated -- two weeks after the final dose -- "you can shed your mask," she said.

+Some people may choose to continue wearing masks even if they are fully vaccinated, and that's OK, federal Covid-19 response leaders said Thursday.

+"People have to make their own personal choice," Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said during the White House Covid-19 briefing.

 (0) comments